2007 Bath and North East Somerset Council election

 Elections were held on 3 May 2007 to elect 65 local councillors for Bath and North East Somerset Council.
-The results are show below.
+The results are shown below.

 Following the elections, a Conservative minority administration was formed.
 Cllr Francine Haeberling became leader of the council.
 This replaced the previous Liberal Democrat and Conservative coalition.

 Election results

 Ward results

 The ward results listed below are based on the changes from the 2003 elections, not taking into account any party defections or by-elections.
 Sitting councillors are marked with an asterisk (*).